adrawerofthings/social-media-safety-asylum-seekers/README.md

 Why there's a direct risk:

-1. Many countries check public social media information as part of asylum process (including Canada!).
-A few (Denmark, Austria) will even confiscate your phone for a few days.
+1. Many countries check public social media information as part of asylum process ([Canada](http://www.cbc.ca/news/canada/british-columbia/syrian-refugee-screening-will-be-a-challenge-but-one-canada-can-meet-1.3321889), [Germany](https://www.theguardian.com/world/2016/aug/11/germany-security-proposals-refugees-phones-searched-suspicious-posts-social-media)).
+A few ([Austria](https://www.bbc.com/news/world-europe-43823166), UK, [Norway](http://www.dailyfinland.fi/europe/1402/Norway-to-use-social-media-to-reveal-asylum-seeker-frauds)) will even confiscate your phone for a few days and Denmark has been known to [require people's Facebook passwords](https://www.wired.co.uk/article/europe-immigration-refugees-smartphone-metadata-deportations).
 2. Immigration officers often ask people to prove what they’re saying by showing them the proper messages or emails on their phone.
 3. A friend (or your children) might accidentally leak your information: a friend's phone might get stolen, friends accidentally tag you publicly on Facebook, or somebody gets hacked from a scam email.